jamesyoung-15/Internship-GraphiteVentureLimited/spdf/Arduino_Libraries/ESP32NowLib/README.md

 This library was tested with 3 ESP32 Dev C modules, with 1 being a master and 2 being slave nodes.
 Master can send same message to all or just message to one slave.
 Doesn't need to know the MAC address beforehand as we will set each slave with a SSID name and scan for that name instead.

+Current Limitation: Currently this library only supports sending a String if you wish to send another data type like a struct feel free to modify the `sendDataAll()` and `sendDataSingle()` functions in the library.

 ## Dependencies
 These headers are used in this library:
 ``` c++